sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 ~~~
 {: #fig-lifecycle title="Use of Tag Types in the Software Lifecycle"}

-> The figure above illustrates the steps in the software lifecycle and the relationships among those lifecycle events supported by the four types of SWID tags, as follows:
+> {{fig-lifecycle}} illustrates the steps in the software lifecycle and the relationships among those lifecycle events supported by the four types of SWID and CoSWID tags, as follows:

 > - Software Deployment.
 Before the software component is installed (i.e., pre-installation), and while the product is being deployed, a corpus tag provides information about the installation files and distribution media (e.g., CD/DVD, distribution package).
 > - Software Installation.
 A primary tag will be installed with the software component (or subsequently created) to uniquely identify and describe the software component.
 Supplemental tags are created to augment primary tags with additional site-specific or extended information.
 While not illustrated in the figure, patch tags may also be installed during software installation to provide information about software fixes deployed along with the base software installation.